Chart Color Schemes

 An assessment of population growth drivers in Croydon North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Croydon North is estimated at around 8,265 as of Feb 2026.
-This reflects an increase of 173 people since the 2021 Census, which reported a population of 8,092 people.
-The change is inferred from AreaSearch's estimate of the resident population at 8,236 following examination of ABS' ERP data release in June 2024 and an additional 39 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,061 persons per square kilometer.
-Croydon North's growth rate of 2.1% since census positions it within 2.8 percentage points of the SA4 region (4.9%).
-Population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Croydon North is estimated at around 8,265 as of Feb 2026.
+This reflects an increase of 173 people (2.1%) since the 2021 Census, which reported a population of 8,092 people.
+The change is inferred from the resident population of 8,236, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 39 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,061 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Croydon North's 2.1% growth since census positions it within 2.8 percentage points of the SA4 region (4.9%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends suggest a population increase just below the median statistical area nationally, with Croydon North expected to increase by 632 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to increase by 632 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.3% in total over the 17 years.

 Frequently Asked Questions - Population